ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Inventory plugins
 =================

 Like most plugin types (except modules), inventory plugins must be developed in Python.
-They execute on the controller and should therefore match the :ref:`control_node_requirements`.
+They execute on the controller and should therefore adhere to the :ref:`control_node_requirements`.

 Most of the documentation in :ref:`developing_plugins` also applies here.
 You should read that document first for a general understanding and then come back to this document for specifics on inventory plugins.

-Inventory plugins normally only execute at the start of a run, before playbooks, plays, and roles are loaded.
+Normally, inventory plugins are executed at the start of a run, and before the playbooks, plays, or roles are loaded.
-However, you can use the ``meta: refresh_inventory`` task to clear the current inventory and to execute the inventory plugins again, which will generate a new inventory.
+However, you can use the ``meta: refresh_inventory`` task to clear the current inventory and execute the inventory plugins again, and this task will generate a new inventory.

 If you use the persistent cache, inventory plugins can also use the configured cache plugin to store and retrieve data.
-This avoids repeating costly external calls.
+Caching inventory avoids making repeated and costly external calls.

 .. _developing_an_inventory_plugin: